MSPK-git/Master2324/README.md

 ## Simulation Setup

-Depending on the sequence, you can adjust the scene by selecting from the `Simulation setup` dropdown:
+Depending on the sequence, you can adjust the scene according to a condition by selecting from the `Simulation setup` dropdown:

-- **Condition Default**
+- **Default**
 - **Companion**
 - **Blur**
 - **Both**